 It will depend on how you have applied from us:

 - I have applied with a UON Principal Representative or Agent

 If you are applying with one of our agents or Principal Representatives, you should contact them in the first instance as they can reset this for you.

 If you applied directly via our website, the password you created to submit your application will be the same password for your applicant portal.
 If this still is not working, please click the ‘forgotten password button’ this can be found under the “Applicants, Partners and Affiliates” tab.
 Here you can confirm your details and choose your new password.

 Please note you will need to enter the email address you used to create your account, your surname or family name, and your date of birth.

 If you applied via UCAS your first initial e-mail from the University of Northampton will have a paragraph called “the applicant Portal”.
 This will tell you the steps to creative a password to access your portal.

 I tried to reset the password, but it still just keeps saying invalid login even when changed.

-If you have tried to change the password and it is still coming up as invalid, please contact our admissions team on firstname.lastname@example.org.
+If you have tried to change the password and it is still coming up as invalid, please click on the ‘IT Service Desk form‘ to request assistance from our team.